top of page

 Worth more than many sparrows

 We don't even have to imagine that God would have cared for those cattle, for Christ tells us quite explicitly Himself.
-And yet, in Matthew 10:29-31 and Luke 12:6-7, Jesus preaches the same message.
+In Matthew 10:29-31 and Luke 12:6-7, Jesus preaches the same message.
 Let's look at the Matthew quote: "Are not two sparrows sold for a farthing? and one of them shall not fall on the ground without your Father.
 But the very hairs of your head are all numbered.
 Fear ye not therefore, ye are of more value than many sparrows."

 Fear ye not therefore, ye are of more value than many sparrows.
 The reason this is comforting?
 Not one sparrow shall fall on the ground without your Father.
-Lacking this, it wouldn't be entirely comforting.
-Fear ye not, for you are worth more than many grass blades!
+Lacking this element of divine care, it wouldn't be entirely comforting.
+"Fear ye not, for you are worth more than many grass blades!"
 Well, ok, but grass blades aren't exactly valuable.
 People tread on them, animals poo on them, God doesn't even see fit to give them the breath of life.
 They're worthless, so being told we're worth more than many grass blades wouldn't be all that comforting.
 But "fear ye not, you are of more value than these things God cares about" is quite comforting.
 God cares for these things, I'm worth more than them, so God cares for me when I fall too.

 It's worth noting, though I confess that at this time I am not convinced by any rapture position, that there is a similar argument used to defend the pre-tribulation view of the rapture.
 In 1 Thessalonians 4:18, Paul says "comfort one another with these words", and yet only a pre-tribulation view is really comforting.
 Believing in the pre-tribulation rapture is comforting, because we know we escape the worst time in the history of the earth.
 "You're going to live through literal Hell on Earth" is not so comforting.
 I thought this was an interesting side note to throw in, especially as at least in the eyes of pre-tribbers, it may give credibility to this argument for animals in Heaven.
+Take this with a pinch of salt, and do with it as you will.

 Righteous men care

 When we regard the lives of our beasts, we often do so permanently.
 We don't just stop caring when they die.
 To this day, I still tear up remembering my dearly departed staffies, both of whom were prematurely taken by cancer.
-Occasionally, I will even ask the Lord, if they are there, give them a hug for me.
+Occasionally, I will even ask the Lord, if they are there, to give them a hug for me.
 I have no doubt that the Lord is more righteous than a wretch like me, and so it seems odd to think that He would regard their lives so little that they would suffer such painful deaths (well within His control, by the way), yet He would bar them from some form of afterlife.
 They even had great mercies.
 They had wonderful lives before the cancer, and even in their sufferings, they had me and my family looking after them.
 We even made the difficult decision to end their suffering, euthanising them when it was clear the fight couldn't be won.

-Other animals have no such mercies.
+Other animals receive no such mercies.
 Their lives are wrought with suffering.
 They may have abusive owners, they may be born with sickness that cannot be overcome, even their death may be at the hand of a remorseless predator.
 Watch any wildlife documentary and tell me most of those animals found the end of their lives enjoyable.
 Does the righteous God merely watch and not care?
 Does He ordain their torture with no plan to make things right?

 Ecclesiastes and the afterlife